 Giving books as gifts on special occasions like Easter is a wonderful way of putting reading and books up on a pedestal.
 We can send our children the message that books are special and encourage them to read at the same time.
 Here are 8 fantastic Easter board books for your little book lovers.

-What Is Easter? by Michelle Medlock Adams, looks at the actual Christian holiday of Easter and what it is all about.
+What Is Easter? by Michelle Medlock Adams looks at the Christian religious holiday of Easter and what it is all about.
 It's simple enough for toddlers but great for older kids, too.

-My First Easter, by Tomie dePaola, is a simple book that covers all the more secular parts of Easter that young children will recognize and connect to.
+My First Easter by Tomie dePaola is a simple book that covers the more secular parts of Easter that young children will recognize and connect to.

-Where Are Baby's Easter Eggs? by Karen Katz, follows the familiar but lovely lift-the-flap format that many of Katz's books do and, like all the others, they entertain busy toddlers along with the simple text.
+Where Are Baby's Easter Eggs? by Karen Katz follows the familiar but lovely lift-the-flap format that many of Katz's books do and, like the others, entertains busy toddlers with the simple text.

 Do you have a favorite Easter board book?
 Tell us and all our readers about it on the Scholastic Parents Facebook Page!